Ahmed-Moourad/DevOps-Interview-Questions-for-Juniors/README.md

-40. **What’s Kubernetes architecture components and explain it?**
+40. **What are Kubernetes architecture components and explain them?**
-The main componehnts of a Kubernetes cluster include: **Nodes , Image Registry, Pods**
+The main componehnts of a Kubernetes cluster include: **Nodes, Image Registry, Pods**
 \-------------------------------------------
 **Kubernetes Core Components: Control Plane(Master Node):**
 	-  **kube-apiserver**.
 Provides an API that serves as the front end of a Kubernetes control plane. ...
-	-  **etcd**: The key value store where all data relating to the cluster is stored
+	-  **etcd**: The key-value store where all data relating to the cluster is stored
 	-  **kube-scheduler**.
 When a new Pod is created, this component assigns it to a node for execution based on resource requirements, policies, and ‘affinity’ specifications regarding geolocation and interference with other workloads.
 	-  **kube-controller-manager**.
 Although a Kubernetes cluster has several controller functions, they are all compiled into a single binary known as kube-controller-manager.
 \-----------------------------------------------
 	**Node components include: (Worker Node)**
 	- **kubelet**: Every node has an agent called kubelet.
-It ensures that the container described in PodSpecs are up and running properly.
+It ensures that the container described in PodSpecs is up and running properly.
-	- **kube-proxy**: A network proxy on each node that maintains network nodes which allows for the communication from Pods to network sessions, whether inside or outside the cluster, using operating system (OS) packet filtering if available.
+	- **kube-proxy**: A network proxy on each node that maintains network nodes that allow for the communication from Pods to network sessions, whether inside or outside the cluster, using operating system (OS) packet filtering if available.
 	- **container runtime**: Software responsible for running the containerized applications.
 Although Docker is the most popular, Kubernetes supports any runtime that adheres to the Kubernetes CRI (Container Runtime Interface).

-41. **What’s difference between Master and Worker Node?**
+41. **What’s the difference between Master and Worker Node?**
 **Worker Node**:
 	- Do all the Work
 	- Responsible for running the containers and doing any work assigned to them by the master node